Support

 ENLIGHTEN-1

-- Evaluated the efficacy and safety of LYBALVI in schizophrenia
+- Evaluated the efficacy and safety of LYBALVI in schizophrenia7

 ENLIGHTEN-1 efficacy and safety data